 - the salaries and earning potential of teachers

-- Test scores in the area of math, science, and literature
+- test scores in math, science, and literature

-These factors were used to create a ranking system, identifying the top 40 countries in the world.
+Based on the info, researchers had created a ranking system identifying the top 40 countries in the world.

 Interpreting the Report’s Findings